 - · Electrical Engineering (EENG), Bachelor of Science (p.
-99) - Industrial Engineering Technology (IENG), Bachelor of Science (p.
-101) - · Mechanical Engineering (MENG), Bachelor of Science (p.
-104) - Software Engineering (SENG), Bachelor of Science (p.
-108)
+80) - Industrial Engineering Technology (IENG), Bachelor of Science (p.
+83) - Mechanical Engineering (MENG), Bachelor of Science (p.
+85) - · Software Engineering (SENG), Bachelor of Science (p.
+89)

-Electrical Engineering (EENG)
+Electrical Engineering (EENG), Bachelor of Science

-The Electrical Engineering bachelor's degree prepares students to enter the field of engineering as electrical engineers and work to solve many of the problems facing our society.
+At Dunwoody College of Technology, the Electrical Engineering bachelor's degree prepares students to enter the field of engineering as electrical engineers and work to solve many of the problems facing our society.
 Graduates can find employment in a variety of industries, including energy, construction, medical, telecommunications, transportation, and computing.